mchmarny/gcf-images/README.md

 Images created by GCF resulting from deployment of these functions can be found in Artifact Registry under registry `gcf-artifacts`.
 The name of the image follows the `daily-<runtime>` convention (e.g. `daily-nodejs18`, `daily-python311`, or `daily-go120`)

+> The [src](src) contains code samples for older runtimes for which the official GCP samples no longer deploy.

 ## setup

 > You only need to setup this repo if you want to setup your own instance.
 The images created by GCF as a result of this repo are available in `us-west1-docker.pkg.dev/cloudy-labz/gcf-artifacts`